Underwriting for Mortgage Options For Real Estate Investment

 - Multi-family properties will likely require 25 percent down.
 As a side note, some lenders will require up to 30 percent down after your fourth loan.

-The Basics of any Mortgage Underwriting Process Will Require Paperwork
+The Basics of any Mortgage Approval Process Will Require Paperwork

 Most lenders require two solid years of W-2 income.
 They want stability, therefore they would like to see that you have been at your current job or at least in the same profession for two years or more.